 I think I have found the reason why 4.6, 5.0 and 5.1 are incorrect.
 The bug itself it slightly different, but the effect is exactly the same: all Coulomb interactions between charge groups at distance between rlist and rcoulomb are missing.

 The issue in the code is that ir->rlistlong is not updated during PME tuning, only fr->rlonglist.
 This is strange, since it looks like this has always been the case, but someone must (or maybe better: should) have tested this code before it got into the distribution.

-#23 Updated by Elizabeth Ploetz about 3 years ago
+#23 Updated by Elizabeth Ploetz over 3 years ago

 Sorry for the delay; I know you might not need these anymore.
 Here are two log and energy files (1-10ns, 10-20ns) from version 5.0 (system is native ubiquitin in water at 10kbar).
 There is a system volume jump between these two simulations, although it was an exact continuation.
 The "1-10ns" files should have been named "0-10ns," sorry.

-#27 Updated by Berk Hess about 3 years ago
+#27 Updated by Berk Hess over 3 years ago

 Some more details:

 With 4.6, 5.0 and 5.1 the neighbor search actually does construct the additional long-range pair list with pairs between rlist and rcoulomb.
 Thus there is a cost to increasing the cut-off and spacing with PME tuning and the cut-off does not get very large.
 This is good in the sense that the artefacts will be more contained (and the group scheme already has some missing interactions when used in the usual setup without buffer).
 But it is bad in the sense that the issues might have easier gone unnoticed.